Osvaldo Haay: International career

 Haay made his international senior debut for Indonesia on 21 March 2017, against Myanmar, where he came as a substitute.
 He scored his debut goal on 4 December 2017, against Mongolia.
 Haay was part of the Indonesia under-23 national team that won silver in the 2019 Southeast Asian Games in the Philippines, in which he was the top goalscorer with eight goals.

 Personal life

-Haay's mother, Buanitawati, is a Javanese from the East Java region of Banyuwangi while his father, Edison Haay, is a native of Papua, where the family resides.
-Notwithstanding the fact that he was born and bred in Papua, Haay understands some Javanese language from his mother that became handy when the footballer played in Surabaya, East Java's capital.
+Haay's mother, Buanitawati, is a Javanese from the East Java region of Banyuwangi while his father, Edison Haay, is a Kayupulau from Papua, where the family resides.
+Haay was raised in Jayapura, but he understands some Javanese language from his mother that became handy when the footballer played in Surabaya, East Java's capital.
 Osvaldo is a devout Christian with tattoos of crosses to show.
 Haay has two brothers, Jefry Haay and Jeremiah Denilson Haay.

 Haay is married to Shella Pricilia.
 The couple had their wedding on 27 February 2021.